pattern-recogniser/python-snippets/README.md

 - Instead of axis=0, you can use axis='index', which means summarising along the index, or in other words, you get the mean of the column.
 And vice verse axis=1 is equivalent to axis='columns', and you get the mean of each row

+#### Removing missing values in a dataframe/ series
+- To drop na in once column named price in the dataframe df:
+  `df.dropna(subset=["price"], axis=0)`
+- To drop all rows that have a NaN, use `df.dropna(axis=0)`
+- To drop all columns that have a NaN, use `df.dropna(axis=1)`
+- Use pandas_series_name.dropna() to drop NaNs, and fillna(0) to fill NaNs with 0
+All of these do not edit the original dataframe, and return a dataframe after performing the operation.
+If you'd like to perform the operation on the original datframe, pass argument `inplace = True`.
+- One can use function replace to replace with some value.
+Usage:
+`df['column-name'].replace(np.nan, 0)`

 #### Saving a dataset
 `df.to_csv("automobile.csv", index=False)`
 There are also other methods such as to_json, to_excel, to_sql.